Like most people who are serious about touring, I’ve flitted from one motorcycle route planner to another over the years.

 Like most people, TTT (along with Best Biking Roads) was my go-to motorcycle route planner.

-It was free, accurate, easy to use, and it just worked.
+It was free, accurate, and easy to use, plus it just worked.

 But then Google ramped up its prices and TTT (along with almost every other small company out there that relied on its mapping infrastructure) couldn’t afford to carry on.

 On The Hunt For Another Motorcycle Route Planner